 The <Inviting MCPTT User Identity field ID> value is a binary value and shall be set according to table 8.3.3.1-2.

-The <Inviting MCPTT User Identity length> value is a binary value indicating the length in octets of the <MCPTT Group Identity> value item except padding.
+The <Inviting MCPTT User Identity length> value is a binary value indicating the length in octets of the <Inviting MCPTT User Identity> value item except padding.

 The <Inviting MCPTT User Identity> value contains the MCPTT ID of the inviting MCPTT user.
 The <Inviting MCPTT User Identity> value shall be coded as specified in the table 8.3.3.7-2.
 The MCPTT ID is specified in 3GPP TS 24.379 [2].